 Three types of permits are available in South Dakota - a regular permit, a gold card permit and an enhanced permit.
 All three permits are valid for five years.
 The enhanced permit is only valid when is it carried with a government issued form of identification that includes a picture of the permit holder (SDCL 23-7-8.2, SDCL 23-7-55).

-As per SDCL 23-7-8.13, individuals who have a permit issued in accordance with chapter 23-7 have a sixty day grace period to renew the permit.
-During the grace period the permit holder may continue to carry a concealed pistol and is not in violation of SDCL 22-14-9; however, law enforcement may issue a warning ticket in such situations to provide notification to the permit holder of the expired status.
+As per SDCL 23-7-8.13, individuals possessing a permit issued in accordance with chapter 23-7 have a thirty (30) day grace period to renew the permit.
+During the grace period the permit holder may continue to carry a concealed pistol without violating SDCL 22-14-9.
 This grace period does not apply to any permit holder who commits a crime that would make it unlawful for the permit holder to possess a gun, or a permit holder who attempted to renew the holder's permit, but was denied (23-7-8.14).

 For both regular and enhanced permits the applicant must meet the following requirements (SDCL 23-7-7.1):

-The sheriff shall forward the copy of the applicant's fingerprints, the applicant's authorization for processing a fingerprint background check, and the payment for the fingerprint background check to the Division of Criminal Investigation for processing (SDCL 23-7-53).
+The sheriff shall forward the copy of the applicant's fingerprints, along with the applicant's authorization and payment to DCI for processing (SDCL 23-7-53).

-The applicant for a regular or enhanced permit must complete a form called an Application for a Temporary Permit to Carry a Concealed Pistol.
-The information required for the permit includes: the applicant's complete name, address, occupation, place and date of birth, physical description, a statement that the applicant has never pled guilty to, nolo contendere to, or been convicted of a felony or crime of violence, a sworn statement that the information on the application is true and correct, and the applicant's signature (SDCL 23-7-8).
+The applicant for a regular or enhanced permit shall complete the Application for a Temporary Permit to Carry a Concealed Pistol form.
+The information required for the permit includes: the applicant's complete name, address, occupation, place and date of birth, physical description, a statement that the applicant has never pled guilty or nolo contendere or been convicted of a felony or crime of violence, a sworn statement that the information on the application is true and correct, and the applicant's signature (SDCL 23-7-8).

-Within seven days after the regular or enhanced temporary permit has been issued, the sheriff shall send a copy of the application to the secretary of state who issues the official permit within 30 days of the issuance of the temporary permit (SDCL 23-7-8).
+Within seven days after the regular or enhanced temporary permit has been issued, the sheriff shall send a copy of the application to the Secretary of State's Office, who will issue the official permit within 30 days of the issuance of the temporary permit (SDCL 23-7-8).

 Qualifying handgun course for enhanced permits

-A qualifying handgun course is any handgun course that is taught by a National Rifle Association certified instructor who also holds a current certificate of completion from the South Dakota Division of Criminal Investigation on the use of force.
+A qualifying handgun course is any handgun course that is taught by a National Rifle Association certified instructor who also holds a current certificate of completion from the South Dakota DCI on the use of force.
 The qualifying handgun course must include instruction in each of the following:

-The Division of Criminal Investigation shall offer at least one course focused on the use of force, including applicable state laws, per year, open to National Rifle Association certified instructors.
-The Division of Criminal Investigation shall develop the use of force course and may promulgate rules pursuant to chapter 1-26 to establish the course standards for the issuance of a certificate of completion, establish a fee for the course not to exceed one hundred fifty dollars, and to implement the course (SDCL 23-7-59).
+DCI shall offer at least one course focused on the use of force, including applicable state laws, per year, open to National Rifle Association certified instructors.
+DCI shall develop the use of force instruction and sets the course standards for the issuance of a certificate of completion and establishes the fee for the course (SDCL 23-7-59).

 For specific information regarding the training instructors or classes, please contact the Division of Criminal Investigation by clicking here or calling (605) 773-3331.